Tazik05/LinumModified/README.md

 Here you can change the parameters, at the bottom there is a description of what it is responsible for and what can be entered there

+## Features

+- This modification is one of the few whose capabilities are preserved on any platform, so you can easily make a game for PC and then easily port it to Android

+- There is a lot of content from other engines in this modification, so you don't have to think about how to implement this or that thing

+- The stable operation of the engine does not require a lot of resources, a smartphone with 1 GB of RAM and an MTK6580 processor is enough, or a PC with a pentium 4 and at least 2 GB of RAM `p.s the video card also plays a significant role`
 ## Authors

 - [@stas's ports](https://gamejolt.com/@stas_ports) `The creator of the modification`